February 22, 2025

 1. Sunscreen

-Africa is sunny so it might seem like a good idea to bring sunscreen.
-The problem is its so hot and humid in Africa that your sweat will drip the sunscreen off or you will accidently wipe it off while wiping your sweat.
-So sunscreen isn’t very helpful.
+Congo and Cameroon are right on the equator so it might seem like a good idea to bring sunscreen.
+The problem is it’s so humid there that your sweat will drip the sunscreen off and get into your eyes or you will accidently wipe the sunscreen off while wiping your sweat.
+So sunscreen isn’t very helpful and you just have to put up with the sun.

 2. Life Straw

-You won’t need to bring a life straw or your own filtration device because they already have high quality water filters in each apartment and if there is no fresh water in your apartment at any moment you can just walk 20 feet and buy some at the store next to your apartment.
-Also when I was in the mission they gave us free water purifying bottles at the MTC.
+You won’t need to bring a life straw or your own filtration device because they already have high quality water filters in each apartment and if there is no fresh water in your apartment you can just buy some at a store close to your apartment.
+There was one apartment I was in that had no running water and we had to use bottles of water to do everything.

 3. Mosquito nets

 You won’t have to bring mosquito nets because the mission provides them for you.
-Also your best bet to fight malaria is just taking the anti-malaria medicine they give you.
+Also the best way to avoid malaria is taking the anti-malaria medicine they give you.
 If I had continued taking them maybe I wouldn’t have gotten malaria.

 4. Umbrellas

 It rains a lot in Africa.
 Also when it rains in Africa, it rains very hard.
 Even if you have an umbrella you are still going to get wet and carrying an umbrella everywhere even a small one adds unnecessary weight to your bag which will make you more tired.
-My advice is just to go out and when it rains, enjoy it because its always a refreshment from the intense heat of Africa.
+My advice is when it rains, enjoy it because it’s always a refreshment from the intense heat of Africa.

 5. Toothpaste/toothbrushes

-I know a few missionaries who brought bags full of extra toothpaste and toothbrushes.
-You won’t need to, they sell those in nearly every little store in Africa.
-Each store is like a little 7-11 or Rite-Aid and you can find all of your basic living supplies like tooth paste, shampoo, soap, toothbrushes, and even cereal!
+I knew a few missionaries who brought gallon bags full of extra toothpaste and toothbrushes.
+You won’t need to, they sell them in nearly every little store in Africa.
+Each store is like a little 7-11 and you can find all of your basic living supplies like toothpaste, shampoo, soap, toothbrushes, and even cereal!

 6. Shampoo

 It’s not necessary to pack a lot of shampoo.
-What you can do is pack a bottle that could last a month at the MTC, then buy some more when you get in the field.
-Like said above, there is shampoo in great supply in Africa.
+What you can do is bring a little bottle that you can use at the MTC, then buy some more when you get in the field.
+Like said above, you can find shampoo in Africa.

 6. Hangars